gohugoio/hugo/content/en/methods/shortcode/Inner.md

 ```

 {{% note %}}
-Content between opening and closing shortcode tags may include leading and/or trailing newlines, depending on placement within the markdown.
+Content between opening and closing shortcode tags may include leading and/or trailing newlines, depending on placement within the Markdown.
 Use the [`trim`] function as shown above to remove both carriage returns and newlines.

 [`trim`]: /functions/strings/trim/
 {{% /note %}}

 {{% note %}}
-In the example above, the value returned by `Inner` is markdown, but it was rendered as plain text.
-Use either of the following approaches to render markdown to HTML.
+In the example above, the value returned by `Inner` is Markdown, but it was rendered as plain text.
+Use either of the following approaches to render Markdown to HTML.
 {{% /note %}}